ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 - The "iv", "tag" JWE members MUST be present.
 - The "aad" JWE member MAY be present.
 - The "ciphertext" MUST be the base64url encoded ciphertext as described in Step 19 in Section 5.1 of {{RFC7516}}.
 - The HPKE Setup info parameter MAY be used, and its values are not constrained by this specification.
-- The HPKE AEAD AAD parameter is set to the Recipient Context.
-The Recipient Context is defined as follows:
-   `len32(enc)||enc`
-    Where:

-    * `×||y` is the concatenation of byte strings x and y.
-    * len32(x) is number of bytes in x as four-byte big-endian integer.
-    * enc is the value of "enc" header parameter in JOSE header.
-The integrity-protected 'enc' parameter provides protection against an attacker who manipulates the encryption algorithm in the 'enc' parameter.

 ## Multiple Recipients Example

 For example: